 The Mole and Chicken

 Just within minutes of Long Crendon you will find the Mole and Chicken.
 A cosy pub tucked away in Easington with beautiful views across Oxfordshire and Buckinghamshire.
-Their Sunday lunch menu includes a choice of four different traditional roasts.
-Rib of Beef, Chicken, Oxfordshire Lamb and Slow Roast Belly of Pork.
+Their Sunday lunch menu includes a choice of different traditional roasts: Rib of Beef, Chicken, Oxfordshire Lamb and Shoulder of Pork.
 Not to mention the delicious starters and desserts to go alongside.
 Visit here to find out more.

 Although Canaletto are an Italian restaurant, their Sunday roasts still have an essence of traditionalism.
 With dry aged beef and Yorkshire pudding, slow-roasted pork and roasted chicken breast on the menu, they also have some traditional Italian dishes too.
 A Sunday lunch to suit all taste buds.
 Take a look here.